Charlotte-Mecklenburg Police Department: Shooting of Keith Lamont Scott

 The shooting of Keith Lamont Scott, a 43-year-old African American man, occurred on the afternoon of September 20, 2016, in Charlotte, North Carolina.
-Plain-clothes police officers arrived at an apartment complex about a mile from the University of North Carolina at Charlotte to search for another man for whom they had outstanding warrants.
+Plainclothes police officers arrived at an apartment complex about a mile from the University of North Carolina at Charlotte to search for another man for whom they had outstanding warrants.
 Once there, they saw Scott in his SUV allegedly smoking cannabis and handling a handgun.
 They left and called for backup, as they were not marked as police officers at the time.
 Once other officers arrived, they approached Scott's vehicle with weapons drawn and ordered him to drop his gun and exit the vehicle.
 Scott did not initially respond.
 The original unmarked officers, now wearing CMPD plate carriers, moved to the rear of Scott's vehicle and broke out a rear window, presumably to pressure Scott out.
 Scott exited the vehicle, gun in hand, and stood in front of several alert officers.
 The officers ordered him to drop the gun a total of 17 times, which he allegedly refused to do.
 Officer Brentley Vinson (a Black African American & two-year veteran of the police force) fatally shot Scott; he has been placed on paid administrative leave.

 The shooting sparked riots, which continued on into the morning of the next day and subsequent night.

 The shooting occurred in the parking lot of the Village at College Downs apartment complex on Old Concord Road, where CMPD officers were searching for an unrelated suspect with outstanding warrants.
 Scott, who was parked in the lot, allegedly exited his vehicle armed with a handgun, and then immediately returned to his vehicle.
 Mistaking Scott for the suspect they were looking for, officers began to approach Scott's vehicle when he again exited the car, still armed.
 The officers then allegedly gave Scott numerous loud verbal warnings to drop his weapon, which many witnesses at the scene heard.
 When Scott allegedly refused to comply, Officer Brentley Vinson fatally shot Scott, who died at the scene.

 Despite neither woman being at the scene, and the sister being asleep, both Scott's sister and daughter claimed that he was in his car reading a book when he was gunned down by the officer, but no book was found there.
 CMPD Chief Kerr Putney told reporters that a handgun was seized at the scene, and a photo of the gun was released by WBTV.
 Several witnesses at the scene also observed the weapon, and not a book.